 2.0g per day divided in two 1.0g doses of choline did the trick

-For one week prior to a competition, the athletes in the experimental group took choline tablets (1.0 g) twice daily with a meal, equaling a total daily dose of 2.0 g (the scientists don't provide any information on the form of choline, they used, but their references suggest that it was PS, i.e. phosphatidylcholine).
+For one week prior to a competition, the athletes in the experimental group took choline tablets (1.0 g) twice daily with a meal, equaling a total daily dose of 2.0 g (the scientists don't provide any information on the form of choline, they used, but their references suggest that it was PC, i.e. phosphatidylcholine).
 The control group received a placebo, and they participated in usual training (with 75% training intensity) at the same time as the choline group four times per week.

 "According to Anni et al. (2011), choline supplementation appears to be safe and the authors recommend taking approximately 2.5 g one hour before a prolonged exercise session.
 The effective dose in sport studies is 0.2 g phosphatidylcholine 90% per kg of the body mass, which equals 2.1 g of choline for an 80-kg athlete.
 There is no requirement for a loading or maintenance phase and choline supplementation up to one hour before exercise has been shown to be effective in reducing fatigue."
 (Elsawy.
 2014)There was no standardized diet, there were no diet logs and there was no recording of training intensity and volume.
+Unfortunately, there was also no investigation of gastrointestinal and serum TMAO levels - TMAO is a substance that is formed when choline (or choline sources like l-carnitine) are metabolized by your gut bacteria.
+It has been linked to heart disease, but it is (a) not clear if it is causally involved in its development or whether its elevation in CHD is the results of another underlying factor (e.g. dysbiosis) that's the actual driver of inflammation and cardiovascular problems.
+In their 2015 review, Ufnal et al. describe this problem quite pointedly:

 |Figure 1: Changes in leptin, plasma choline, body fat (%), BMI, leg & back strength within the last week of precompetition dieting with or without the addition of 2g of choline (undisclosed form) in a recent study by Elsawy et al. (2014).|